-I think about situations, events, and the world in a very conceptual way, without really trying to.
-There is meaning behind everything you see, hear and experience, and I like to make art in a way that describes this through anything ranging from a play on words, to simple nostalgia, to irony, and everything in between.
+I think about situations, events, and the world in a very conceptual way, without really attempting to.
+There is meaning behind everything you see, hear, and experience, and I like to make art in a way that reflects this through anything ranging from a play on words to simple nostalgia, to irony, and everything in between.

 You may think some of this is stupid and that’s okay.
 For me, making art isn’t about being perfect or getting it right all the time.
-It’s simply about making art and not really giving a crap who likes it or doesn’t like it.
+It’s simply about making art and not caring who likes it or doesn’t like it.
 Some ideas work, others don’t and that’s okay!

 “Banksy with a Canvas”

 Communicating ideas in bizarre, strange, and clever ways is something that I’ve always enjoyed doing.
-When I was in college, a guy who who was in my Painting II class (around 2012) called me “Banksy with a Canvas” because he liked the way I conveyed my thoughts through the medium, and from a conceptual standpoint, he thought I had a lot of potential.
+When I was in college, a guy who was in my Painting II class (around 2012) called me “Banksy with a Canvas” because he liked the way I conveyed my thoughts through the medium, and from a conceptual standpoint, he thought my ideas were brilliant.
+It was very humbling.

 Before I left my last retail job back in 2015, I wrote a letter to my managers saying “I’m a creative individual trapped in a corporate world.”

-In 2014, my Grandma came to visit in December of that year and I told her I didn’t want to work a 9-5 job anymore and that I was going to do something about it.
-Her and my mom were skeptical, but I stuck with it and in 2017 I was finally able to leave my job and pursue marketing and graphic design full time, while also launching another website Painterly Stew for the conceptual/art side of things.
-That site has been on the back burner for some time, but real work will begin on it in the near future.
+In December 2014, my Grandma came to visit and I told her I didn’t want to work a 9-5 job anymore and that I was going to do something about it.
+She and my mom were skeptical, but I stuck with it and in 2017 I was finally able to leave my job and pursue marketing and graphic design full-time, while also launching another website Painterly Stew for the conceptual/art side of things.
+That site has been on the back burner for some time, but real work will begin on it soon.

-Really I stumbled into marketing completely on accident.
-I was heavily into making beats at the time, and because I had done it for so long and felt my work was good enough, I began searching for ways to market myself and sell online.
+I stumbled into marketing completely by accident.
+I was heavily into making beats at the time, and because I had done it for so long and felt my work was good enough, I began searching for ways to market myself and sell my work online.

-Because I have always loved music, and had a lot of knowledge concerning the small home studio, I began a website teaching people how to start their very own studio at the lowest cost possible.
+Because I have always loved music and had a lot of knowledge about the small home studio, I began a website teaching people how to start their very own studio.
 The guide is simple, straightforward, and costs around $1000-$1500 of investment.

-I pride myself on making recommendations to the best of my ability, and would never tell someone to buy a product that I myself wouldn’t purchase.
-The testimonials (seen on the front page as well as this page), emails, and comments that I get attest to the integrity of this site, and I will challenge you to a duel if you think otherwise. 😛
+I pride myself on making recommendations to the best of my ability, and would never tell someone to buy a product that I wouldn’t purchase.

 Because I have a background in Graphic Design, I like to come up with my own ideas and ways to brand myself.
-Though my logo for this website is quite simplistic upon first glance, a lot of thought went behind it’s creation.
+Though my logo for this website is quite simplistic at first glance, a lot of thought went behind its creation.

 The concept here was simple:

-Create a logo that represented the “Basics” in Home Studio Basics.
+- Create a logo that represents the “Basics” in Home Studio Basics.